The Major Difference Between VEGAMOUR and Minoxidil

 Additionally, Minoxidil use may result in fetal development impairment, which poses a danger to pregnant women.

-Now for the good news: Natural alternatives for healthier-looking hair exist.
+Now for the good news: Natural, plant-based alternatives for healthier-looking hair exist.
 What's the difference between minoxidil and VEGAMOUR?
-Our ingredients allow you to skip the potentially harmful side effects and toxic chemicals.
-Instead, tap into the power of plant-based ingredients with GRO Hair Serum or GRO Hair Foam.
+Its ingredients allow you to skip the potentially harmful side effects.
+Instead, tap into the power of plant-based ingredients like red clover and mung bean with GRO Hair Serum or GRO Hair Foam.

 Each of the following hair products can be used to combat thinning hair for all hair types: